Q. What areas do

 I will continue to come to Northern VA seasonally for sessions and

-will then accept assignments in Fairfax City and Fairfax County, Arlington,
+will then accept assignments in Fairfax City and Fairfax County, Arlington and Alexandria.
+Please inquire directly

-as exact dates will not be posted in advance.
+as exact travel dates will not be posted.

 Q. What is included